EarlyHemisphere/steamprofilechanger/README.md

     pip install beautifulsoup4
     pip install -u steam

-the script can be run successfully if their steam username and password is known.
+the script can be run successfully if your steam username and password is known.
 2FA is also taken care of by ValvePython.

 ### Process
 At each specified interval in time, the script: